andy-thomason/range_coder/README.md

 We are experimenting with using a hybrid of a context sensitive markov model range coder (as in LZMA) and some variation on a BWT (Burrows Wheeler Transform).
 We are not using an adaptive model as in LZMA and this gives us some considerable performance improvement.
-In addition to this Gzip, Bzip2 and LZMA are stubbornly single threaded and LZMA uses a highly complex coding scheme which is hard to optimize.
+In addition to this Gzip, Bzip2 and LZMA are stubbornly single threaded and like Brotli, LZMA uses a highly complex coding scheme which is hard to optimize.

 Our library is a modern C++ header only one suitable for single module compilation (ie. sub ten second builds for large projects).